Let us know if you agree to cookies

 3. What’s our policy and how will we implement it?

-Individual board members must follow the Seven Principles of Public Life set out by the Committee on Standards in Public Life.
-The Standards impose several duties on Board Members.
+Individual Board members must follow the Seven Principles of Public Life set out by the Committee on Standards in Public Life .
+These principles should inform your actions and decisions as a Board member.
+The principles are:

 Duty to act in the public interest